TomDakan/LiveSTT/docs/api.md

-# API Reference
+# API Reference (v7.3)

 ## Overview
-This document documents the internal APIs used for inter-service communication and the external REST API exposed by the `api-gateway`.
+This document documents the internal APIs used for inter-service communication (NATS) and the external REST API exposed by the `api-gateway`.

 ---